shotgunsoftware/tk-framework-remotestorageexample/README.md

 #### `download_publish(published_file)`

-This expects a Shotgun `PublishedFile` entity dictionary, and will download the file associated with that entity.
+This expects a ShotGrid `PublishedFile` entity dictionary, and will download the file associated with that entity.
 The location it will be downloaded to can be implemented via the hooks.
 It returns a `str` path to the downloaded file.

 #### `download_publishes(published_files)`